 Challenge number Detail of challenge 1 Attendance Attendance of pupil premium children, with a particular focus on persistent absence.
 Our attendance data indicates that there is an ongoing trend that attendance among disadvantaged pupils has been consistently lower than for non-disadvantaged pupils.
 This is also true for persistent absenteeism with greater proportions of our disadvantaged children having less than 90% attendance which again has been exacerbated since the pandemic.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 2 Oral language & Communication Assessments and observations of our children indicate underdeveloped oral language skills and vocabulary skills among many disadvantaged pupils.
 Communication skills are therefore less developed.
 This has been exacerbated further during the pandemic and lack of pre-school provision for our children.
 Our EYFS children at present particularly in F1 have very under developed language and this is more prevalent among our disadvantaged pupils than their peers.
 3 Phonics, early reading and reading support at home Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-This is exacerbated by limited home support with reading which affects the practising of decoding skills and fluency.
-Reading track monitoring shows disadvantaged children have less support with practising their reading at home.
-Internal and external reading assessments indicate that Reading attainment among disadvantaged pupils is well below that of non-disadvantaged pupils and has been in the years 2017, 2018 and 2019 and this has been further exacerbated with the pandemic.
-4 Writing Attainment Internal and external reading assessments indicate that Writing attainment among disadvantaged pupils is well below that of non-disadvantaged pupils and has been in the years 2017, 2018 and 2019 and this has been further exacerbated with the pandemic.
+This is exacerbated by limited home support with reading which affects the practicing of decoding skills and fluency.
+Reading track monitoring shows disadvantaged children have less support with practicing their reading at home.
+Internal and external reading assessments indicate that Reading attainment among disadvantaged pupils is well below that of non-disadvantaged pupils and has been further exacerbated with the pandemic.
+4 Writing Attainment Internal and external reading assessments indicate that Writing attainment among disadvantaged pupils over time is well below that of non-disadvantaged pupils and this has been further exacerbated with the pandemic.
 The opportunity for handwriting practice and a focus on letter formations and presentation has been limited for some, due to the partial closure of school.
-5 Maths Internal and external Maths assessments indicate that attainment among disadvantaged pupils is well below that of non-disadvantaged pupils and has been in the years 2017, 2018 and 2019 and this has been further exacerbated with the pandemic where there have been gaps in mathematical knowledge, particularly for year 2 children.
-6 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for some pupils, notably due to not socializ-

-Well-being Social and emotional ing during the pandemic, domestic home issues within the family home, over- crowding and a lack of enrichment opportunities during school closure.
-These chal- lenges particularly affect disadvantaged pupils, including their attainment.
+5 Maths Internal and external Maths assessments indicate that attainment among disadvantaged pupils is well below that of non-disadvantaged pupils and has been so over time, although PP attainment of Y2 pupils in 2022 was higher in Maths than in Reading and writing.
+Attainment has been further exacerbated with the pandemic where there have been gaps in mathematical knowledge.
+6 Well-being Social and emotional Our assessments, observations and discussions with pupils and families have identified social and emotional issues for some pupils, notably due to not socializing during the pandemic, domestic home issues within the family home, overcrowding and a lack of enrichment opportunities during school closure.
+These challenges particularly affect disadvantaged pupils, including their attainment.
 Affected children require a personalized approach to the emotional health and well-being with additional bespoke support and small group intervention.
 7 Breadth of experience Experiences of some pupil premium children outside of school is limited.
 This limits the opportunity to build cultural capital and build their knowledge of the world.
-8 Multiple complex needs Some of our disadvantaged pupils have multiple complex needs including SEND which acts as an additional challenge for their attainment
+8 Multiple com- plex needs Some of our disadvantaged pupils have multiple complex needs including SEND which acts as an additional challenge for their attainment